Mini Percutaneous Nephrolithotomy (mini PCNL)

 Complex renal stone surgery

 All our PCNL surgery is carried out in the supine position (lying on your back) which allows us to perform complex surgery with multiple cameras in the kidney (endoscopic combined intrarenal surgery (ECIRS).
-This is done to try and maximise stone clearance in complicated stones.
+This is done to try and maximise stone clearance in complicated stones whilst minimising potential complications.

 You can schedule an appointment with him for expert, bespoke advice through his Top Doctors profile or book an appointment through Harborne Hospital, HCA Healthcare, the Priory Hospital, Edgbaston, Circle Health Group or Droitwich Spa, Circle Health.